soon1995/learningNotes/README.md

 > Books

-- The Linux Command Line by William Shotts (Not in this repo, I put it in excel)
+- The Linux Command Line by William Shotts

 - The Go Programming Language by Alan A. A. Donovan, Brian W. Kernighan

 - The Docker Books by James Turnbull

 - Head First Design Patterns by Eric Freeman, Elisabeth Robson, Bert Bates, Kathy Sierra

 - HTTP What Every Web Developer Should Know About HTTP by K. Scott Allen

+### 2024

+- The Linux Command Line by William Shotts -- Reread

+### Watch Lists

+- Designing Data-Intensitive Applications by Martin Kleppmann

+- Unit Testing: Principles, Practices, and Patterns by Vladimir Khorikov

 - Kubernetes in Action by Marko Lukša

-    - coming soon...

 - Refactoring: Improving the Design of Existing Code by Martin Fowler,

-    - coming soon...